Halicery/JSON-VBAProject/README.md

 ### JSON Path Expression Syntax

 The Path Expression syntax supports basic dot-notation, Syntax Relaxation with automatic wrapping and unwrapping and is based on Oracle SQL/JSON Path Expression syntax.
-There is also strict mode that raises more errors, idea taken from MS SQL SQL/JSON syntax.
+There is also strict mode that raises more errors, idea taken from MS SQL JSON syntax.

 Not implemented yet: